 Learn more about launching school lettings at your primary or secondary school by downloading the free guide below.

 A simple alternative to a school having to set up and manage their own lettings is to outsource this to a lettings provider.
 They would create a lettings contract with the school to encompass everything included in a lettings policy and terms and conditions, staff bookings themselves and use marketing and sales teams to find new customers.
-The aim of companies that manage school lettings is to minimise hassle for schools while maximising profit.
+The aim of companies that manage school lettings is to minimize hassle for schools while maximizing profit.

 Overall, any school can begin making revenue using their facilities with these guidelines.
 If, however, they want to grow their lettings into a serious income stream, they would need to devote significant time and resources to this and may find it easier to handover to a lettings provider to manage on their behalf.